 There are many factors to consider when designing an A/B test and drawing conclusions based on its results.
 Some common ones are:

 It’s important to ensure that all other known possible factors that also have an impact on the dependent variable are held constant.
 Therefore, you need to control for as many unwanted or unequal factors (also called extraneous variables) as possible.
 Extraneous variables matter when they are associated with both the independent and the dependent variables.
-One special and extreme case of this problem occurs when the relationship between the independent and dependent variable completely changes/inverts when one takes into account certain spurious variables, this is often referred to by Simpson’s Paradox
+One special and extreme case of this problem occurs when the relationship between the independent and dependent variable completely changes/inverts when one takes into account certain spurious variables, this is often referred to as Simpson’s Paradox.

 The reason why one needs to control for these effects is that assigning units to treatments at random tends to mitigate confounding, which makes effects due to factors other than the treatment appear to result from the treatment.
 So, confounding effects threaten the Internal Validity of your A/B experiment.
 The following solutions might help you to avoid this problem.